tyson-swetnam/cyverse-focus-forum/PITCHME.md

 ### Your Roadmap

-- CyVerse
+- Intro to CyVerse
-- Data Science
+- Emergence of Data Science
-  - The Research Objects
+  - The Research Object
 - Data Scientist Workbenches
   - RStudio
   - Project Jupyter
-- Containers
+- Software Containers & why you need them
   - Docker
   - Singularity
-- GIS
+- GIS in cloud and on HPC
-- Live Demo
+- Live Demo!!! _*DANGER*_

 ---